Samsung April 2021 update rolling out now to these devices - 9to5Google

 Galaxy Note Series

 As the Note stares down the barrel of death, support isn’t really waning.
-On March 29 the Galaxy Note 10 and Note 10+ saw rollouts begin for the April patch, but it has yet to be spotted for Galaxy Note 20/Ultra.
+On March 29 the Galaxy Note 10 and Note 10+ saw rollouts begin for the April patch and on April 1st, the update started rolling out Galaxy Note 20 and Note 20 Ultra in select regions including on US carriers such as AT&T, T-Mobile, and Verizon.

 Galaxy Tab Series